The sum-free process: Heuristically anticipating the trajectories

 \section{Heuristically anticipating the trajectories}

 We use some heuristics to anticipate the likely values of the random variables throughout the process.
-Intuitively, we will assume that certain aspects of the hypergraph $\mathcal{H}(i)$ are the same as what they would be if $S(i)$ were a set of $i$ uniformly chosen random elements (rather than having been chosen to satisfy the sum-free property).
+Intuitively, we will mostly assume that certain aspects of the hypergraph $\mathcal{H}(i)$ are the same as what they would be if $S(i)$ were a set of $i$ uniformly chosen random elements (rather than having been chosen to satisfy the sum-free property), each chosen with probability $i/2n$.
+In other words we are using a heuristic assumption of pseudorandomness to guess the trajectories of our variables as the process evolves.
+But due to the special relationship between $v$ and $-v$ in this hypergraph, we will have to be careful about assuming independence: we will see that $u$ and $v$ behave almost independently except when $u=-v$.
+Furthermore, the relationship between $v$ and $-v$ will cause the vertex $0$ to behave completely differently from other vertices.

-Consider a vertex $v \neq 0$, and let's estimate the number of ways $v$ is closed by $i$ random elements. $v$ is in about $3n$ edges of $\mathcal{H}$, and nearly all of those edges have size $3$.
-Thus, we estimate the number of those edges $\{v, x, y\}$ such that both $x$ and $y$ have been chosen as

-where we define .
-We heuristically assume that the number of times $v$ is closed is a Poisson random variable, so the probability that $v$ is open should be Also, we assume that most small sets $W$ of vertices behave independently (i.e. the probability they are all open is $p^{|W|}$).
-Thus we make the following predictions:

-However, there are certain properties of $\mathcal{H}$ (namely the codegrees) that will force us to take a bit more care with certain elements.
-The elements $v$ and $-v$ are correlated, because $v+b=c \iff -v+c=b$.
-In other words, $\mathcal{H}$ has a lot of edges $\{v,b,c\}$ that have corresponding edges $\{-v,b,c\}$.
-Thus, if $-v$ is chosen, then a lot of edges containing $v$ are removed from the hypergraph, in particular $ D_{2,L}(v)=0$.
-Also, even when $-v \notin S$, there may be many ways to close $v$ that would simultaneously close $-v$, so we do not expect $v$ and $-v$ to behave independently.
-With some care, though, we can anticipate what the joint distribution ought to be.